 Haunted legends and supernatural lore are well-suited to the Winchester Mystery House.
 Under construction for 38 years by Sarah Winchester to allegedly appease the spirits of those lost to the Winchester rifle.
 The house has been named one of Time Magazine’s “Top 10 Most Haunted Houses in America.”
 Both guests and employees claim to have had real-life paranormal experiences.

-Ahead of the upcoming Friday the 13th Flashlight Tour on March 13th, 2020, where guests will have the opportunity to explore the house at nighttime with nothing but a flashlight, let’s delve into some of these ghostly visitations and the types of hauntings that they may represent.
+Let’s delve into some of these ghostly visitations and the types of hauntings that they may represent.

 As legends passed down through the years, there are three types of haunting stories conjured from the ominously long hallways of Sarah’s estate: so called intelligent hauntings, residual hauntings, and shadow figures.
 Luckily, we’ve seen or heard no evidence of poltergeists, the often-malevolent members of the spirit realm.